 Why we think the way we do

+Why we think the way we do?
 Here’s the big picture of how your internal map of reality operates to generate your feelings, thoughts, and behaviours.

 These internal representations are made using one of several thinking modalities, which mirror our external senses.

 An internal representation can therefore be a:

 - internal dialog [what most people consider to be thinking]

 These internal representations can be constructed with a number of variables, which are called sub-modalities.

 Just to give you an idea of what a sub-modality is, an internal picture could be:

 - large or small

 These are three categories of visual sub-modalities.
 These sub-modalities are like a filing system.
 They’re the mental equivalent of putting some documents in a folder of a certain colour and other things in a folder of another colour, to help you tell them apart and keep track of them.

 It is through sub-modalities that you make the millions of distinctions you make every second.